backupbrew/switchbrew/Switch System Flaws.md

 <tbody>
 <tr class="odd">
 <td><p>Null-dereference in panic()</p></td>
 <td><p>The Switch's stage 1 bootloader, on panic(), clears the stack and then attempts to clear the Security Engine.
 However, it does so by dereferencing a pointer to the SE in .bss (initially NULL), and this pointer doesn't get initialized until partway into the bootloader's main() after several functions that might panic() are called.
 Thus, a panic() caused prior to SE initialization would result in the SE pointer still being NULL when dereferenced.
-This would cause a data abort, causing the bootloader to clear the stack and then try to clear the security engine...dereferencing NULL again, over and over in a loop.</p>
+The BPMP doesn't have an active MPU and the bus won't data abort on an invalid address, so no exception will be entered: it'll end up overwriting some exception vectors with NULL before halting.</p>
 <p>In 3.0.0, this was fixed by moving the security engine initialization earlier in main(), before the first function that could potentially panic().</p></td>
-<td><p>Infinite clear-the-stack-then-data-abort loop very early in boot, before SBK/other keyslots are cleared.
+<td><p>Some exception vectors overwritten with NULL, before SBK/other keyslots are cleared.
 Probably useless for anything more interesting.</p></td>
 <td><p><a href="3.0.0.md" title="wikilink">3.0.0</a></p></td>
 <td><p><a href="3.0.0.md" title="wikilink">3.0.0</a></p></td>
 <td><p>Early July, 2017</p></td>